Liver Transplant in Singapore

 Auxiliary Liver Transplantation

 A portion of a healthy liver is transplanted, while the recipient’s diseased liver remains.
+Used for acute liver failure where liver regeneration is expected.
+Variants:-

 Auxiliary Partial Orthotopic Liver Transplantation (APOLT) – Part of the donor liver supports the recipient’s native liver.